 At 31 December 2024, the Board consisted of the Chair (independent on appointment), eight INEDs, two EDs and three GNEDs.
-Biographies of the Directors are included in the Shareholder information section.
+Biographies of the Directors are available at aboutsantander.co.uk, which does not form part of this Annual Report.
 The letters of appointment for INEDs and GNEDs are available at the Company's registered office and at the Annual General Meeting (AGM).